hongnod/qtermwidget/README.md

 # QTermWidget
 ## Overview
-Just Make it work in ms windowns.
+Just Make it work in ms windows.

 ```
 # QTermWidget